 The Series 2015 tax-exempt, fixed rate Marshall Center Revenue Bonds were issued on May 6, 2015 to refund the Series 2005C Certificates of Participation, in advance of the first optional prepayment date of the Series 2005C Certificates on July 1, 2015.
 The Series 2005C Certificates were originally issued to finance the cost to develop a new student center.
 The Bonds were issued at tax-exempt fixed interest rates ranging from 2.00% to 5.00%.
 The Bonds mature in 2036 and, beginning on July 1, 2025, are callable at the option of the Financing Corporation at 100% of the principal amount outstanding.
 The advance refunding resulted in a difference between the reacquisition price and the net carrying amount of the refunded debt of \$418,352.
-This difference, reported in the accompanying financial statements as a deferred outflow, is being charged to operations through the year 2036 using the straight line method.
-At June 30, 2022, the unamortized balance of the deferred outflow was \$144,444.
+This difference, reported in the accompanying financial statements as a deferred outflow, is being charged to operations through the year 2036 using the effective interest method.
+At June 30, 2023 and 2022, the unamortized balance of the deferred outflow was \$118,445 and \$144,444, respectively.
 The Financing Corporation completed the advance refunding to reduce its total debt service payments over the next 21 years by approximately \$4.6 million and to obtain an economic gain (difference between the present values of the old and new debt service payments) of approximately \$3.3 million.

 The Series 2015 Bonds were issued pursuant to the terms of a trust indenture, dated as of May 1, 2015, by and between the Trustee and the Financing Corporation.
+The Bonds are secured by a lien on pledged revenues.
 The Bonds are not secured by any assets pledged as collateral.
 The trust indenture contains provisions that in an event of default, acceleration of the Bonds would not be a remedy of the trustee.
 Any financial consequences would be determined via court proceedings.